DCRZ/dcrz/crawl-ref/docs/crawl_manual.rst

   Like other undead, ghouls are naturally immune to poisons, negative energy and torment; have little warmth left to be affected by cold; and are not susceptible to mutations.

+Sludge Dwarves (SD)
+  Sludge Dwarves are a short, hardy subterranean people.
+Most Sludge Dwarves perished when their civilization dug too deeply and greedily for mithral, exposing a slime mould buried deep beneath the Dungeon that overtook their homeland.
+While some Sludge Dwarves survived, they did not escape untouched, leaving their flesh resistant to acid and their genetic code in a perpetual state of flux.

+  Sludge Dwarves are more robust than humans.
+They rely on power more than finesse in melee, and so favour axes and maces over other hand weapons.
+They are skilled smiths, and as such are excellent at using armour and shields.
+They love complex machinery, making them skilled at using magical devices and firing crossbows, but they are poor at other forms of missile combat.
+Their time in their corrupted subterranean homeland makes them skilled with Transmutations and Earth, but they are not particularly competent at most other forms of magic.

 Intermediate Species
 ====================